dubreuia/intellij-plugin-save-actions/README.md

 | ---                                | ---
 | Activate save actions on file save | Enable / disable the plugin on file save.
 Before saving each file, it will perform the configured actions below
 | Activate save actions on shortcut  | Enable / disable the plugin on shortcut, by default "CTRL + SHIFT + S" (configured in "File > Keymaps > Main menu > Code > Save Actions")
+| Activate save actions on batch     | Enable / disable the plugin on batch, by using "Code > Save Actions > Execute on multiple files"
 | No action if compile errors        | Enable / disable no action if there are compile errors.
 Applied to each file individually

 ### Global